Readit News logoReadit News

 SBArbeit commented on Grace Version Control System github.com/ScottArbeit/Gr... · Posted by u/davedx

-qznc · a year ago
+qznc · 2 years ago

 Any plans to assimilate the build system as well?
 Grace seems to handle large files and can deploy stuff to developers and servers.
 Why have a separate system for deploying build artifacts to developers and servers then?
 By integrating with the build system a VCS knows which files are build artifacts and which are sources.